-The official plat of this irrigation block is on file in the office of the County Auditor, Franklin County, Pasco, Washington, and copies are on file in the office of the Bureau of Reclamation at Ephrata, Washington, and the Regional office at Boise, Idaho.
+The official plats of these irrigation blocks are on file in the office of the County Auditor, Grant County, Ephrata, Washington, and copies are on file in the office of the Bureau of Reclamation at Ebrata, Washington, and the Regional office at Boise, Idaho.

 Section 2.
-Limit of Acreage Which May Be Purchased.-The lands covered by this announcement have been divided into farm units.
-Each of the farm units represents the acreage which, in the opinion of the Regional Director, Region 1, Bureau of Reclamation, will support an average-size family at a suitable level of living.
+Limit of Acreage Which May Be Purchased. -- The lands covered by this announcement have been divided into farm units.
+Each of the farm units represents the acreage which, in the opinion of the Regional Director, Region 1, Bureau of Reclamation, will support an average size family at a suitable level of living.
 The law provides that with certain minor exceptions not more than one farm unit in the entire project may be held by any one owner or family.
 A family is defined as comprising husband or wife, or both, together with their children under 18 years of age, or all of such children if both parents are dead.